-Year Ended December 31, ember 31, 2022 2021 Federal and state net operating loss carryforwards \$ 81,526,316 \$ 73,036,983 Federal and state research credits 407,280 31,333 Interest expense limitation carryforwards 12,194,369 6,013,040 Transaction costs 881,782 977,046 Deferred revenue 479,510 519,819 Accrued expenses and other 1,236,128 1,030,064 Total gross deferred tax assets 96,725,385 81,608,285 Less: valuation allowance for deferred tax assets (96,725,385) (81,608,285) Net deferred tax assets \$ - \$
+Year Ended December 31, ber 31,

+2023 2023

+Federal and state net operating loss carryforwards \$ 77,757 \$ 81,526

+Federal and state research credits 140 407

+Interest expense limitation carryforwards 21,165 12,194

+Transaction costs 778 882

+Deferred revenue 434 480

+Accrued expenses and other 1,148 1,236

+Total gross deferred tax assets 101,422 96,725

+Less: valuation allowance for deferred tax assets (101,422) (96,725)

+Net deferred tax assets \$ - \$ -

-As of December 31, 2022, the Company had federal and state (post-apportioned basis) net operating losses ("NOLs") of \$334.5 million and \$211.7 million, respectively, as well as federal research and development tax credit carryforwards of approximately \$0.4 million.
-Approximately \$55.2 million and \$91.8 million of the foregoing federal and state NOLs, respectively, will expire at various dates from 2027 through 2042, if not limited by triggering events prior to such time.
+As of December 31, 2023, the Company had federal and state (post-apportioned basis) net operating losses ("NOLs") of \$315.6 million and \$216.4 million, respectively, as well as federal research and development tax credit carryforwards of approximately \$0.1 million.
+Approximately \$35.6 million and \$95.1 million of the foregoing Federal and state NOLs, respectively, will expire at various dates from 2028 through 2043, if not limited by triggering events prior to such time.
 Under the provisions of the Internal Revenue Code, changes in ownership of the Company, in certain circumstances, would limit the amount of federal NOLs that can be utilized annually in the future to offset taxable income.
 In particular, Section 382 of the Internal Revenue Code ("Section 382") imposes limitations on an entity's ability to use NOLs upon certain changes in ownership.
 If the Company is limited in its ability to use its NOLs in future years in which it has taxable income, then the Company will pay more taxes than if it were otherwise able to fully utilize its NOLs.
-The Company may experience ownership changes in the future as a result of subsequent shifts in ownership of the Company's capital stock that the Company cannot predict or control that could result in further limitations being placed on the Company's ability to utilize its federal NOLs.
-As of December 31, 2022, the Company performed a preliminary analysis of limitations imposed by Section 382 and determined that no ownership changes occurred in the current year which would cause additional limitations on the use of the NOLs.
+The Company may experience ownership changes in the future as a result of subsequent shifts in ownership of the Company's capital stock that the Company cannot predict or control that could result in further limitations being placed on the Company's ability to utilize its Federal NOLs.
+As of December 31, 2023, the Company performed a substantive analysis of limitations imposed by Section 382 on historical information and concluded that no ownership changes occurred as of December 31, 2023 and 2022.
+As part of the substantive analysis, the Company did determine that an additional \$14.2 million of state NOLs were not subject to limitation of prior ownership changes and are therefore available to offset future taxable income.